 Radiation therapy.
 Radiation therapy uses X-rays or other high-energy beams to damage leukemia cells and stop their growth.
 During radiation therapy, you lie on a table while a large machine moves around you, directing the radiation to precise points on your body.

 You may receive radiation in one specific area of your body where there is a collection of leukemia cells, or you may receive radiation over your whole body.
-Radiation therapy may be used to prepare for a stem cell transplant.
+Radiation therapy may be used to prepare for a bone marrow transplant.

-Before a stem cell transplant, you receive high doses of chemotherapy or radiation therapy to destroy your diseased bone marrow.
-Then you receive an infusion of blood-forming stem cells that help to rebuild your bone marrow.
+Prior to a bone marrow transplant, you receive very high doses of chemotherapy or radiation therapy to destroy your leukemia-producing bone marrow.
+Then you receive an infusion of blood-forming stem cells that help rebuild your bone marrow.